numo-labs/lambda-tile-provider/README.md

 | Key | sortKey | value |
 | --- | ------- | ----- |
 | bucket_id.tile | Unique tile key for this bucket | The tile content |

-## invoke.js
-An invoke script has been added to execute/test this lambda locally.